-Add a little love to math centers with this adorable Valentine’s themed odd and even sort!
+Add a little love to math centers with this adorable Valentine’s Day-themed odd and even number activity!

-Scroll below to grab your freebie and then make sure to hop over and pick up our Valentine Number Puzzles for more heart-filled math.
+Scroll below to grab your freebie and then make sure to snag our Place Value Cover Up activity!

 Since I know that hands-on manipulatives can be really helpful for some students, I pulled out a bin of counters I had handy.